 - Record work performed daily (hours worked, tasks by area, mileage, major issues/emergencies associated with the work).
-Submit a copy of the work log to the SIH committee and Sue Blair for payment. - Provide information, assessments, proposals, or data to the SIH Committee on system issues, equipment needs, or other repairs as requested. - Assist in the capture and recording of various irrigation centric performance metrics as requested by the Boards or SIH committee. - Provide operational updates to the SIH committee who will then report out at Board meetings.
-If major proposals or issues will be presented, attendance at the meeting may be required. - Once the head gate is closed, walk the entire ditch to ensure that all water has stopped flowing. - Develop an ongoing communication process with other stakeholders and service providers to the subdivision (...Stable Manager, CRS, RKR, ARC, etc.) to coordinate watering schedules and turn water on and off as needed throughout the season for weed spraying, dragging, seeding, harvesting, etc.
+Submit a copy of work hours to the SIH committee and Sue Blair for payment. - Provide information, assessments, proposals, or data to the SIH Committee on system issues, equipment needs, or other repairs as requested. - Assist in the capture and recording of various irrigation centric performance metrics as requested by the Boards or SIH committee. - Provide operational updates to the SIH committee who will then report out at Board meetings.
+If major proposals or issues will be presented, attendance at the meeting may be required. - Once the Head Gate is closed, walk the entire ditch to ensure that all water has stopped flowing and that the laterals are open in preparation for spring runoff. - Develop an ongoing communication process with other stakeholders and service providers to the subdivision (...Stable Manager, CRS, RKR, ARC, etc.) to coordinate watering schedules and turn water on and off as needed throughout the season for weed spraying, dragging, seeding, harvesting, etc.